redhat-plumbers-in-action/auto-merge/README.md

 ## Limitations

 * Status checks from Pull Request Validator are randomly assigned to check suites, GitHub API for check suites doesn't provide a way to assign a check to a specific suite.
+* Specific branch protection rules might block the merge of a Pull Request even if all requirements are satisfied.
+If you encounter a message like this: `Error: You're not authorized to push to this branch.
+Visit https://docs.github.com/articles/about-protected-branches/ for more information.` you should check your branch protection rules.
+The issue is usually caused by the `Restrict who can push to matching branches` option.